-Students who are interested in this career path must consider what kind of information and experience they would like to acquire through a program, and accordingly are advised to find a program that meets their needs and expectations.
-Here are some important factors to look out for while narrowing down a program:
+Students interested in this career path must consider what kind of information and experience they want from a training program, and accordingly, find a program that meets their needs and expectations.
+Here are some important factors to consider while choosing a program:

 - Schedule Flexibility.
-FNU offers night classes, summer classes, and a rolling application deadline.
-That means that it is never the wrong and always the right time to apply and start learning!
+FNU offers day and night classes, and a rolling application deadline.
+That means that it is always the right time to apply and start learning!

 - Fast Track Programs.
 Because this is a certificate program, general education classes are not required.
 Students must only attend classes that specialize in their subject, making it easy to focus on what is most important for their career path.

 - Experienced Professors.
-Professors in FNU’s program are active in the dental field, making them an overwhelmingly helpful resource for information on this subject.
+Professors in FNU’s program are active in the dental field, making them a tremendously helpful resource for information on this subject.

 Get an Education

-Now that students know what to look for, it is important to strive for it.
-Students must take the time to apply for a program.
-Upon acceptance into a particular program, it becomes the student’s responsibility to ensure that they learn to the best of their ability.
+The next step after finding their preferred program, students must take the time to apply for a program.
+Upon acceptance into the program, it becomes the student’s responsibility to ensure that they learn to the best of their ability.

-While in class, students need to ask questions, study hard, practice their skills when they are able, and gain experience through various avenues, such as an internship or the required Clinical Externship.
+While in class, students should ask questions, study hard, practice as often as possible and gain experience through various avenues, such as an internship or the required Clinical Externship.

 Learn About the Field

-Before studying in a program, and throughout the completion of a program, students should invest time in learning about the field.
-Whether that means speaking to the professors who have years of experience in the industry or spending time to research from a number of sources, those interested in this career should remain focused on learning.
+Before studying in a program, and throughout its completion, students should invest time in learning about the field.
+Whether that means speaking to the professors who have years of experience in the industry or taking time to research from a number of sources.

-Because FNU hires professors who are active in the field, attending the program offers one of the best reasons for future dental assistants to begin networking with professionals.
-A student’s professors might be able to give certain recommendations or tips regarding networking, while also potentially directing them toward a particular company or practice.
+Because FNU‘sprofessors are active in the field, attending the program offers one of the best opportunities for future dental assistants to begin networking with other professionals.
+A student’s professors might be able to give certain recommendations or tips regarding networking, while also potentially introducing them to different companies or practices.

 Why South Florida?

-Dental care is essential across the world and the nation—but especially in Florida, a state with emerging numbers of an aging population.
-Teaching others to care for teeth and gums and committing to assist in the dental care of these individuals is a building block toward a healthier mouth.
-This paves way to a healthier population, as a growing number of studies showcase the link between oral health and overall health.
+Dental care is essential across the world and the nation—but especially in Florida, a state with a significant aging population.
+Teaching others to care for the teeth and gums, and committing to assist in the dental care of all individuals is a building block toward a healthier mouth.
+These efforts pave the way to a healthier population, as a growing number of studies demonstrate the link between oral health and overall health.

 About FNU’s Program